-1994 29¢ Red Ball Express
+Red Ball Express

 By August 1944, it was clear the Normandy invasion had been a huge success.
 Pursuing quickly retreating Germans, the Allied troops had come within 100 miles of Paris.
 However, the armies faced one basic problem – they had outrun the supply lines linking them to the Normandy beaches.
-Unless the Allies could bridge the gap separating the supplies in Normandy and the troops, the Germans would have a chance to regroup and Paris would be lost.
-The solution was the Red Ball Express.
+Before D-Day, they had bombed the French railroads to prevent the German army from bringing in reinforcements.

-By mid-November the critical need for emergency long-haul operations across northern France was over, and the service was disbanded on November 16, 1944.
+By mid-November, the critical need for emergency long-haul operations across northern France was over, and the service was disbanded on November 16, 1944.
 During its 81 days of service, the Red Ball Express had provided the 1st and 3rd Armies with 3.5 tons of supplies a minute.

 Click here to see video from the Red Ball Express.